Frequently Asked Questions About Distance Learning

 - Am I a part of a class or learning independently?

-- Can I complete my whole certification at a distance?
+- Can I complete my whole program at a distance?

 - Will BCIT accept transfer credit for distance programs?